bamukhier/Alraedah-Task/README.md

-# Alraedah-Programming-Task
+# csv-api

+### Intro
+An API for processing CSV files.
+This was originally submitted for a job interview screening process.

 ### Running-The-Project
 - Clone the repo
-- Open the directory `Alraedah-Task` in the terminal
+- Open the directory `csv-api` in the terminal
 - Install all the requirements
 ```pip install -r requirements.txt```
 - Run the server